apache/mynewt-site/docs/os/core_os/mbuf/OS_MBUF_USRHDR.md

 OS_MBUF_USRHDR(__om)
 ```

-Macro used to get a pointer to the user packet header of a mbuf.
+Macro used to get a pointer to the user packet header of an mbuf.

 <br>